 Pack a picnic, sit on one of the benches and just enjoy a relaxed day in the sun.
 As the sun sets over the cape and the sky is illuminated in hues of orange and pink, you can enjoy one of the best sunsets in mainland Greece.

-Sounion National Park
+Hike Through the Sounion National Park

-A lesser known attraction in the Sounion region is the Sounion National Park.
+A lesser-known attraction in the Sounion region is the Sounion National Park.
 The site is not signposted and isn’t really promoted so most visitors to Greece are not even aware of its existence.

 There is an old dirt trail that veers left from the road that connects Sounion centre to the temple of Poseidon.
 Follow the trail until it joins an asphalt road and the quaint church of Agia Varvara.
 At this point, head north towards the village of Agios Konstantinos and you are eventually met with the rolling green hills that make up Sounion National Park.

-Abandoned churches, dense pine forests, and 40,000 year old cave dwellings that once housed prehistoric men make Sounion National Park a fascinating trip to combine with a day trip to the Temple of Poseidon.
+Abandoned churches, dense pine forests, and 40,000-year-old cave dwellings that once housed prehistoric men make Sounion National Park a fascinating trip to combine with a day trip to the Temple of Poseidon.
 There are no shops, cafes or restaurants here so be sure to pack plenty of supplies.

 There is a beach situated right beneath the Temple of Poseidon.
 This is managed by the Aegeon hotel, but anyone can enter (with a fee) during the summer months for a spot of swimming, reading and relaxing beneath the ruins.